 NOTE: The following pictures are provided for reference purposes only.
-The appearance of your retention mechanism and fan may be different from the examples.
+The appearance of your retention mechanism and fan may be different from the following examples.

-Your motherboard provides a Slot 1 connector for a Pentium[®] III processor packaged in a Single Edge Contact Cartridge (SECC2), a Pentium[®] II processor packaged in SECC2/SECC, or a CeleronTM processor packaged in a Single Edge Processor Package (SEPP).
-An ASUS S370 CPU card can allow Socket 370 processors to be used on any ASUS motherboard with the Slot 1 connector (See 7.2 S370 CPU Card for instructions on using this card).
+Your motherboard provides a Slot 1 connector for a Pentium[®] III processor packaged in a Single Edge Contact Cartridge 2 (SECC2), a Pentium[®] II processor packaged in SECC, or a CeleronTM processor packaged in a Single Edge Processor Package (SEPP).
+An ASUS S370-133 CPU card can allow Socket 370 processors to be used on any ASUS motherboard with the Slot 1 connector (See 7.
+APPENDIX for instructions on using this card).